Geschwister-Scholl-Institut

-The Geschwister-Scholl-Institut für Politikwissenschaft (English: Scholl Siblings Institute for Political Science, also known as the GSI) is a research institute of the Ludwig Maximilian University of Munich and a leading institution for research in political science in Europe.
+The Geschwister-Scholl-Institut für Politikwissenschaft (English: Scholl Siblings Institute for Political Science, also known as the GSI) is a research institute at LMU Munich and a leading institution for research in political science in Europe.
 It is named after Hans and Sophie Scholl, members of the White Rose, a student group in Munich that was active in the non-violent resistance movement in Nazi Germany.
 In post-war Germany, Hans and Sophie Scholl are recognized as symbols of the German resistance to Nazism.

 By naming the GSI after the Scholl siblings, the GSI commits itself to the world view of freedom, democracy and tolerance, and to a teaching that conveys these values to the students and encourages them to be critical.

 As one of the largest institutions dedicated to political science in Germany, the GSI holds extraordinary influence in the practical politics of Germany, along with its affiliated think tank, the Centrum für angewandte Politikforschung.
 The founding director of the GSI was the German-American philosopher Eric Voegelin.